Share This Story, Choose Your Platform!

 What is Ozone?

 Ozone is a molecule that forms when an oxygen molecule receives an extra oxygen atom.
 It occurs naturally through some chemical reactions, such as the creation of the ozone layer by the sun’s UV rays, and can also be produced during thunderstorms and waterfalls.
 While these examples are commonly associated with ozone, it is less well-known that it can also be artificially produced for disinfection.
-Ozone generators use high voltages or UV light to artificially create ozone by decomposing oxygen molecules, forming oxygen radicals.
+Ozone generators use high voltages or UV light to create ozone artificially by decomposing oxygen molecules into individual oxygen atoms.
 These radicals can then combine with oxygen molecules to form ozone (O3).
+The ozone molecule is unstable, has a short lifespan, and cannot be stored or transported, necessitating on-site production.
+Ozone generators intentionally produce ozone gas, emitting high levels of ozone.

 How Does An Industrial Ozone Generator Work?